GoogleChrome/web.dev/src/site/content/en/blog/speed-at-scale/index.md

 addition.

 <figure class="w-figure">
-  {% Img src="image/admin/aJqdPp1xobaYRDNx4aJd.png", alt="Google Fonts embed code with font-display included in the URL as a query-parameter", width="800", height="528" %}
+  {% Img src="image/admin/aJqdPp1xobaYRDNx4aJd.png", alt="Google Fonts embed code with font-display included in the URL as a query-parameter", width="800", height="528", class="w-screenshot" %}
 </figure>

 Here's a [demo](https://glitch.com/~truth-bookcase) on Glitch of using display